 - This event has passed.

-In the days leading up to the festival, CEC and its partners will host a series of Earth Month events, including the annual Earth Day Green Drinks hosted by LoaTree in March.
-Details for Earth Month events will be announced in upcoming weeks.
+In the days leading up to the festival, CEC and its partners will host a series of Earth Month events; stay tuned for details!

 Festival highlights will include:

 - The annual Green Car Show – featuring the largest collection of efficient and alternative fueled vehicles in Southern California.
-Festival-goers can get a first-hand feel for the latest electric vehicles and hybrids by participating in the free Ride & Drive experience.
+Festival-goers can get a first-hand feel for the latest electric vehicles, ebikes and scooters by participating in the free Ride & Drive experience.